- It's not fear that tears you apart... it's him!

-- Poster Spoil: The ending is right on the poster as seen above.
+- Spoiler Cover: The ending is right on the poster as seen above.

 - Tragic Monster: Klaus seems to have been intended as one, but due to his lack of character development he just comes off as being nasty and brutish for the sake of it.